Minuscule 13

-Minuscule 13 (in the Gregory-Aland numbering of New Testament manuscripts), ε 368 (in the von Soden numbering of New Testament manuscripts), is a Greek minuscule manuscript of the New Testament, containing the four Gospels.
+Minuscule 13 is a Greek minuscule manuscript of the New Testament, containing the four Gospels.
+It is designated by the siglum 13 in the Gregory-Aland numbering of New Testament manuscripts, and ε 368 in the von Soden numbering of New Testament manuscripts.
 Using the study of comparative writing styles (palaeography), it has been dated to the 13th century.
 The manuscript has some missing pages.
 The text of the manuscript is important for New Testament textual criticism.
 It has several marginalia (notes in the margins), and was adapted for liturgical use.